cdl-geneseo/geneseo-dictionary/N/Nassau.md

 # Nassau

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nassau

 Created by  Unknown User (gmm6), last modified on Sep 30, 2010

 (n.)
 An abbreviation that is used to refer to the Nassau Residence Hall.  &quot;Man, Nassau is too far of a walk from here.&quot;  Martinelli, N-R, 2010.